 Dial gauges should be checked every year for accuracy.
 Other times when the gauge should be checked:

-No. One piece screw type canning lids are not designed or approved for home canning use.
+No. One-piece, screw type canning lids are not designed or approved for home canning use.
 This type of lid is used in food processing as a hot-fill-hold process under very strict time and temperature controls.
 In home-canning a two-piece lid is needed to let the air escape during the boiling water or pressure canning process.
-A one-piece lid doesn’t allow the air to escape resulting in blowing out the bottom of the jar or the lid to buckle.
+A one-piece lid doesn’t allow the air to escape resulting in either blowing out the jar bottom or buckling of the lid.

 - Regular (5.25%) bleach: 1 tablespoon per gallon; 1 teaspoon per quart.

 Use recipes and procedures that were developed in 1994 or later.

 - Cooperative Extension Service of the University of Georgia.
 (2015).
 So Easy To Preserve.
 6th Edition.